sahinakkaya/til/git/notes-from-pro-git-book.md

 ```
 Paul’s master branch is now accessible locally as pb/master — you can merge it into one of your branches, or you can check out a local branch at that point if you want to inspect it.

+- Using git switch to create and checkout branches

+From Git version 2.23 onwards you can use `git switch` instead of `git checkout` to:
+    - Switch to an existing branch: `git switch testing-branch`.
+    - Create a new branch and switch to it: `git switch -c new-branch`.
+The `-c` flag stands for create, you can also use the full flag: `--create`.
+    - Return to your previously checked out branch: `git switch -`.